 Mason Materna and Sawyer Schlindwein added 11 and 10 points, respectively, for the Vikings.
 Lawrence University leading scorer Brad Sendell, who recorded a game-high four steals, was held to nine points on 4 of 13 shooting from the floor, including 0-for-3 from 3-point range.
 Sendell was the division's fifth highest scorer at 28 points per game while his five made 3-pointers per game ranked second nationally and his .588 3-point percentage listed ninth.

 UW-Oshkosh's JT Petrie registered a layup 17 seconds into the game.
 Duax followed with a 3-pointer and capped the Titans' 16-point surge with another long-range jumper at the 15:48 mark of the first half.
-UW-Oshkosh All-American Jack Flynn, who played just seven minutes in the first half and eight minutes overall, tallied the remaining four points during the 16-0 run.
+Jack Flynn tallied the remaining four points during UW-Oshkosh's 16-0 run.

-Lawrence University missed six straight field goal attempts and a pair of free throws until Brandon Danowski drilled a 3-pointer that trimmed the Viking deficit to 16-3 with 15:30 left in the first half.
-The Vikings later pulled within 20-12 following a Quinn Fisher layup, but Vlotho hit a 3-pointer for a 23-12 Titan lead at the 11:19 mark and UW-Oshkosh led by at least 11 points the rest of the way.
+Lawrence University missed six straight field goal attempts and a pair of free throws until Brandon Danowski drilled a 3-pointer that trimmed the Vikings' deficit to 16-3 with 15:30 left in the first half.
+Lawrence University later pulled within 20-12 following a Quinn Fisher layup, but Vlotho hit a 3-pointer for a 23-12 Titan lead at the 11:19 mark and UW-Oshkosh led by at least 11 points the rest of the way.

-Leading 33-19 late in the opening period, UW-Oshkosh put the game away with 14 points in a row during the span of four minutes.
+Leading 33-19 late in the opening period, UW-Oshkosh put the game away with 14 straight points during the span of four minutes.
 A Mahoney 3-pointer sparked the 14-point run that included a dunk from Fravert before ending on Vlotho's third and final 3-pointer of the game for a 47-19 lead with 74 seconds left in the first half.